 Looking for a good book to discuss at your own book club?
 The New Hampshire Library Community is pleased to announce its READS-TO-GO Book Club Kits.
 These Kits include 15 copies of a discussable book, discussion questions, author biographies, and information on starting and keeping a book club energized.
 Libraries and patrons are able to borrow the kits through the Keene Public Library's ILL.
 Check out the READS-To-Go Website to see what books are available.
 You may want to consider selecting one of these books for your next book discussion.

 The Nobel Readers Book Discussion Group

-This group meets at the Keene Public Library at 7:00 PM on certain Thursdays, Sept.—May.
-Check the Great Books page for dates and readings.
+This group meets at the Keene Public Library at 7:00 p.m. on certain Thursdays, Sept.—May.
 Using a method of collaborative, question-driven discussion, members enjoy the opportunity to reflect on their own lives and convictions in light of ideas from major thinkers.
-Check the online calendar to see what the group is reading now.
+Check our calendar for dates and readings.